 When did it become mainstream?

-Individual chefs and restaurants have utilized farm-to-table since the 1960s, but in 2003, Elon Musk’s brother Kimbal opened a restaurant called The Kitchen in New York that only bought food from local farmers.
-It soon expanded to several other US cities, and he became the first celebrity farm-to-table restaurateur.
+Individual chefs and restaurants have utilized farm-to-table since the 1960s, but in 2003, Elon Musk’s brother Kimbal co-founded a restaurant called The Kitchen in Boulder, Colorado that only bought food from local farmers.
+It soon expanded to several other US cities, and he became one of the first celebrity farm-to-table restaurateurs.

 Soon after, restaurants began posting on the menu the farms where foods were sourced, and brands like Niman Ranch became as well-known as Oscar Meyer.
 Environmentalists embraced the trend because it meant less greenhouse gases used in transportation and less antibiotics and pesticides used in food preservation.